gohana/py_summarizer/README.md

-# py_summarizer
+# Py Summarizer

 Creates a summary of an article given its URL.

 ## How to Run

+Run the following commands:

-Run `pip install nltk`.
+1. `pip install nltk`

-For Python 3.x versions, run command `pip3 install -r requirements.txt`.
+2. `python -m pip install -r requirements.txt`

-Finally, run `python summarizer.py` and input a URL of an article to be summarized.
+3. `python summarizer.py` to begin summarizing

 ## Credit